robbycp/react-native-boilerplate/README.md

 2.

 # Guide
+## Folder
+- */assets* put all animation, sound, image, video asset here.
+Try to make all assets in uri instead of put it here.
+- */components* put all global component here
+  - */basic* here is all component view and the logic here.
+The basic one without accessing redux
+  - */custom* .
+Here is some extendable custom component, using component basic or not.
+Could have redux state here
+- */navigation* put all navigator configuration here
+- */screens* put all screens here, even the screen inside the BottomNavigator or TabNavigator, should be put in line in folder screens.
+One folder here represent one screen, and child folder represent local component
+- */services* all sdk integration to third party apps should be put in this folder.
+Connection to internal service, also could be put here, such us creating api class for one api host.
+- */store* config redux, with sagas and action reducer (slice)
+- */style* definition of theme such us spacing, color, layout, and other common styling variable should be put here.
+- */types* global type to be used anywhere in the folder
+- */utils* function helper like string formatter, error handler, clipboard.
 ## BottomPanel
 - If full screen bottom panel, use react-navigation screenOptions presentation `modal`
 - If not, use component BottomPanel